What Is The Small Claims Court?

-- The trial itself tends to be quick and informal.
+The trial itself.
+The trial tends to be quick and informal.
 A small claim trial is only likely to last a couple of hours and the Judge will largely control what information he wants to enable him to decide the case.

 Certain unusual words and phrases can appear on the court paperwork.
 Here are a few useful terms to be aware of:

-- The court sets the directions after the parties file a directions questionnaire.
+The court sets the directions after the parties file a directions questionnaire.
 This is a form that must be completed and sent to court.
-The Claimant also usually has to pay a fee.

-- Directions (sometimes referred to as case management directions) are the steps ordered by the court to to get a claim to trial.
+Directions (sometimes referred to as case management directions) are the steps ordered by the court to to get a claim ready for trial.

-- The courts encourage mediation.
+The courts encourage mediation.
 Small claims mediation is a free service provided by the court to help parties reach terms of settlement.
-A mediator does not sign a claim, he just helps to see if a deal can be reached.
+A mediator does not sign a claim, it just helps to see if a deal can be reached.